fluid-checkout/fluid-checkout/readme.txt

 * Added: New options to define visibility and section where to display the billing phone field.
 * Added: New filter `fc_checkout_is_valid_phone_number` to allow customizing the checks for phone field validation.
 * Improved: Compatibility with plugin Germanized.
 Removed hidden options to move the checkboxes and place order button.
 The position of those elements set by Germanized are now respected.
 Read more about why Germanized moves those elements here: https://vendidero.de/dokument/umsetzung-der-button-loesung-im-woocommerce-checkout
+* Improved: Compatibility with plugin German Market.
+Checkboxes are now displayed before the order products when that option is enabled.
+* Improved: Compatibility with PayPal Payments when using Germanized or German Market plugins.
 * Removed: Deprecated option `fc_enable_checkout_place_order_sidebar`, which was replaced by the new options for displaying the place order section.
 * Fixed: PHP Warning from Fluid Checkout after updating any plugin.